There are plenty of things to do in Puebla to keep you occupied for a long weekend. Most people tend to visit Puebla on a day trip from Mexico City.

 Meander around the artist’s quarter

-The artist’s quarter (Barrio del Artista) is Hobbled, tree-lined Promenade in the center of Puebla.
+The artist’s quarter (Barrio del Artista) is a cobbled, tree-lined Promenade in the center of Puebla.
 The azulejo-tiled buildings here reveal artists’ Studios where local painters and sculptors create their artwork in full view of the public.

 The area boomed in the 1930s and 40s following the opening of this marketplace.
 According to local legends, renowned artist José Márquez Figueroa challenged his students to create a bustling art space and bohemian community here